 What to expect at your audition

 Everyone who applies before the closing deadline of Friday 25 February 2018 will receive an audition.

-The audition and interview process is designed to be an enjoyable experience where we get to meet you and find out your interests in the performing arts.
+The audition process is designed to be an informal and enjoyable experience where we get to meet you and find out your interests in the performing arts.
 You will perform solo in front of a panel of RCS lecturers and specialist teachers.
 This is your chance to express your passion, commitment and desire to be part of this programme.

-Depending on whether you are applying for CPP, musical theatre or acting, for the auditions we will ask you to prepare:
+Depending on whether you are applying for CPP, musical theatre or acting, for your audition we will ask you to prepare:

 The acting audition will take the form of a one hour group workshop followed by individual auditions, each lasting approximately 20 minutes.
 For the individual audition you should prepare: